hds-sandbox/RDM_biodata_course/develop/09_version_control.md

 !!! warning "What about my Assay folder?"

     An assay folder contains very big files that are not suitable for version control, at least in GitHub.
-We recommend that you deposit the data into a domain specific archive such as GEO or ArrayExpress.
-Even Zenodo would be a better option in this case.
+We recommend that you deposit the data into a domain specific archive such as [GEO](https://www.ncbi.nlm.nih.gov/geo/) or [ArrayExpress/Annotare](https://www.ebi.ac.uk/fg/annotare/login/).
+Even [Zenodo](https://zenodo.org/) would be a better option in this case.
+We will look at them in the [next session](./10_repos.md).

     Remember to link the original dataset with the data analysis repository!

 ### Creating a git repo from an existing folder

-Your project may already exist locally, but it doesn't have Git yet. `git init` is probably the right choice for you if you have created a `Project` folder using the cookiecutter template we saw in the [previous lesson](./06_file_structure.md).
+Using [`git init`](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github) is probably the right choice for you if you have created a `Project` folder using the cookiecutter template we saw in the [previous lesson](./06_file_structure.md).

-The `git init` command will only be run once, even if other collaborators share the project.
+The `git init` command should only be run once, even if other collaborators share will the project!

 - First, initialize the repository (`git init`) and make at least one commit (`git add` and `git commit`).
 - Once you have initialized the repository, create a remote repository in [GitHub](https://github.com/)